Mc-Zen/zero/README.md

 )
 ```

 Non-number entries (e.g., in the header) are automatically recognized in some cases and will not be aligned.
-In ambiguous cases, adding a leading or trailing space tells _Zero_ not to align this cell, for example `[Angle ]` instead of `[Angle]`.
+In ambiguous cases, adding a leading or trailing space tells _Zero_ not to apply alignment to this cell, for example `[Angle ]` instead of `[Angle]`.

 <p align="center">